CJReinforce/PURE/README.md

 ## 🎉 News:

+- [2025/02/22] 🔥🔥We release the [notion blog](https://tungsten-ink-510.notion.site/Stop-Gamma-Decay-Min-Form-Credit-Assignment-Is-All-Process-Reward-Model-Needs-for-Reasoning-19fcb6ed0184804eb07fd310b38af155?pvs=4), which details our algorithm, the difference between gamma-decay and min-form credit assignment, examples of reward hacking, and so on🔥🔥
 - [2025/02/09] We release the training, evaluation code, [wandb logs](https://wandb.ai/cjreinforce/openrlhf_train_ppo/workspace?nw=nwuserchrisjina), and [checkpoints](https://huggingface.co/collections/jinachris/pure-67a85510dc24acd26bb8109f).
 Paper's on it's way!

 ## 📖 Introduction